-Winter days may be shorter and there may be days cancelled by snow, but winter also brings the opportunity for LOTS of wonderful literature options.
+Winter days may be shorter and there may be days cancelled by snow, but winter also brings the opportunity for LOTS of wonderful winter literature options.
 Some of my favorite book choices are set in the winter, and I just love winter writing options.
-Today, I want to share some of my favorite winter reads and why I love them.
+Today, I want to share some of my favorite winter resources and why I love them.

 Brave Irene is a classic winter read by William Steig.
 It’s a great choice for teaching character change, problem and solution, visualizing, descriptive writing, writing about small moments, and word choice.
 Kids can connect to this book and share times they’ve had to be brave such as getting a tooth pulled or getting shots, riding a rollercoaster, or even going through a car accident.
 These are just a few ideas my students have shared as connections.